The Journey to Find the Best Women's Hiking Boots of 2017

 Sizing runs big

-Coming in close behind the HOKA ONE ONE Tor Ultra in our metrics ratings is the Lowa Renegade GTX Mid - Women's, last season's Editors' Choice Award winner.
-This is an undeniably great boot that really shines in its durable construction and waterproof qualities.
-The Renegades are a throwback to hiking specific boots of days past when you could buy a pair of leather boots and know they would last you decades.
-In that way, these boots are a classic boot; burly, leather, and waterproof.
-They are lined with Gortex and have a waterproof coating on their Nubuck leather upper to keep your feet dry while still allowing them to breathe.
-Lowa has also done an amazing job of making these boots incredibly comfortable as well as standing up to the wear of the trail.
+Trailing close behind our 2017 Editors' Choice in our ratings is the Lowa Renegade GTX Mid - Women's, last year's returning champion.
+This is a great boot that shines in its durable construction and waterproofness.
+The Renegades are a throwback to hiking-specific boots of yesteryear when you could buy a pair of leather boots and know they would last decades.
+In that way, these boots are classic; burly, leather, and waterproof.
+They are lined with GORE-TEX and have a waterproof coating on their Nubuck leather upper to keep your feet dry while allowing them to breathe.
+Lowa has also done an amazing job making these boots comfortable as well as durable.
 They break in quickly and will last you a long time.
-This year, we were excited about the lightweight, hybrid boots, but the Lowa Renegades are a tried and true choice for a well-crafted, comfortable hiking boot.
+We are excited about the lightweight, hybrid boots, but the Lowa Renegades are a tried-and-true choice for a well-crafted, comfortable hiking boot.

 You May Also Like:

 Analysis and Test Results

 Hiking footwear options are plentiful.
 We understand the challenge in matching the best footwear to your adventures and have provided an overview of the different hiking footwear styles For a thorough guide to selecting the best hiking footwear and a comprehensive look at women's boots, see our Buying Advice article.